 Robberg Nature Reserve

-Robberg, Nature Reserve is situated just 8km south of Plettenberg Bay.
+Robberg Nature Reserve is situated just 8km south of Plettenberg Bay.
 It is not only a nature reserve but a world heritage site and a national monument.

-Rocks found in the area date back to 120 million years.
+Rocks found in the area date back 120 million years.
 There is evidence of middle and later Stone Age inhabitants that have been found in caves on the peninsula.

-There is an entrance fee for the reserve Several hiking trails here with varying degrees of difficulty are within the reserve.
+There is an entrance fee for the reserve.
+Several hiking trails here with varying degrees of difficulty, are within the reserve.
 There is also accommodation (an overnight hut, The Robberg fountain shack)available for those who want to stay longer.
-The fountain shack is managed by Cape Nature
+The fountain shack is managed by Cape Nature.

 Is this your business?Claim it now.